aruncs31s/Notes_2024/Projects/GCE_Kannur/Solar Battery Monitor/Solar Battery Monitor.md

 3. ESP-12F Module: To test the low cost esp-12 f module.
 4. esp8266 Burner: To burn the code into the esp8266.
 5. Analog Mux: To measure the voltage and current.

+#### Relay Interfacing
+This relay will be used to control the LED

+-